raganwald/raganwald.github.com/_posts/2019-12-17-regular-expressions.md

 Thus, we can take any formal regular expression and get a function that recognizes strings in the language described by the formal regular expression.
 And because the implementation is a finite-state automaton, we know that it can recognie strings in at most linear time, which can be an improvement over some regex implementations for certain regular expressions.

 We're going to revisit the final version of most of our functions.
-If you're familiar with themn from [Part I], or just plain impatient, you can skip ahead to [Beyond Formal Regular Expressions](#beyond-formal-regular-expressions).

 ---